-BCVWD will hold a public hearing on July 22, 2021, prior to having the Board of Directors adopt the Plan.
-The public hearing will provide an opportunity for the public to provide input to the plan before it is adopted.
-The Board of Directors considers all public input.
+BCVWD held a public hearing on July 22, 2021, prior to having the Board of Directors adopt the Plan.
+The public hearing provided an opportunity for the public to provide input to the plan before it was adopted.
+The Board of Directors considered all public input.
 The hearing was noticed to the nearby cities, the County of Riverside, the County of San Bernardino, and public.
 Copies of the notification letters are in Appendix G.